How to Get Into a Spooky Mood: 14 Scary Things to Do

-Don't be alarmed.
-There is plenty of horror, fright, thrills, and the otherworldly to be found right here.
-This page is full of creepy ideas to try with friends or even by yourself if you like to be alone with your fears.
+Lucky for you, there is plenty of horror, fright, thrills, and the otherworldly to be found right here.
+This article has 14 scary things to try with friends or even by yourself (if you like to be alone with your fears).
 Midnight is when the ghouls come out, so trying these ideas in the dark is definitely advised.

 You are sure to find something frighteningly fun.
 Keep scrolling, if you dare . . .